ga4gh-discovery/data-connect/USECASES.md

 ﻿# Introduction
-This document attempts to summarize Data Connect use cases collected from key driver projects and other interested parties.
+This document attempts to summarize a variety of use cases collected from key driver projects and other interested parties.
 The information was collected from three primary sources: